opendocsg/slw-judgments-backfill/2011_SGCA_13/report.md

 **Introduction**

-1       This is an appeal against the decision of a Judicial Commissioner to allow a claim by the respondent, Crédit Industriel et Commercial (“CIC”), a French bank, against the appellant, Mr Teo Wai Cheong (“Teo”), its former private banking client, for sums due under five financial products known as “accumulators” (“the Disputed Accumulators”) (see _Crédit Industriel et Commercial v Teo Wai Cheong_ [2010] 3 SLR 1149 (“GD”)).
+1       This is an appeal against the decision of a Judicial Commissioner to allow a claim by the respondent, Crédit Industriel et Commercial (“CIC”), a French bank, against the appellant, Mr Teo Wai Cheong (“Teo”), its former private banking client, for sums due under five financial products known as “accumulators” (“the Disputed Accumulators”) (see _Crédit Industriel et Commercial v Teo Wai Cheong_ <span class="citation">[2010] 3 SLR 1149</span> (“GD”)).

 **Background**